ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: Then no one will show up at your funeral, they'll dump your ashes into the ocean, and you become WHALE POOP.
+b: Then no one will show up at our funeral, they'll dump our ashes into the ocean, we get eaten by a whale,
+{{/if}}

+{{if !_.fifteencigs}}
+b: and we become WHALE POOP.
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}